 George Martin, who constantly prodded them to explore the vast reaches of classical musical, stood in awe in the producer’s sounding room in Abbey Road Number 2 Studio as they commenced to build musically upon the song.
 “It was the group at their very best,” Martin commented in The Beatles Anthology, “They played off each other, experimented, added things, pared things down, and created a masterpiece together.
 It was Paul’s song, but they all played a big part in it.
 It was obvious they had now transcended rock and roll and had entered a territory that no rock band before or afterward has ever visited.”

-In his voluminous book on the Beatles, Revolution in the Head, writer Ian McDonald comments, “The timeless appeal of ‘The Fool on the Hill’ lies in the paradoxical air of childlike wisdom and unworldliness, an effect created by a melancholy revolving harmony in which the world turns in cycles and rest, shadowed by clouds drifting indifferently across the sky.”
+In his voluminous tome on the Beatles, Revolution in the Head, writer Ian McDonald comments, “The timeless appeal of ‘The Fool on the Hill’ lies in the paradoxical air of childlike wisdom and unworldliness, an effect created by a melancholy revolving harmony in which the world turns in cycles and rest, shadowed by clouds drifting indifferently across the sky.”

 For longtime fans such as me, I distinctly remember hearing “The Fool on the Hill” for the first time in mid-December,1967, and thinking, “So this is what they are now up to these days!”
 For all of us under their spell at the time, each single and LP release was the musical equivalent of Christmas morning.

 “Think for Yourself,” – for some Fab Four fans, this number was an afterthought, a little ditty buried within the brilliance of Rubber Soul.
 But it turned out to be much more than that.
 In John Lennon’s most personal Beatles album, “Think for Yourself” was a subconscious love letter from George Harrison to John himself.